Nigeria and the Chinese initiative for Belt and Road partnership on COVID-19 vaccines

 Apparently, the United States was initially unserious about preventing the spread of COVID-19 especially under the Trump administration, which today has led to the death of 634,662 Americans.
 India suffered a great hit as human bodies were floating and littering on water and streets of Indian villages and towns as the pandemic seemingly became resistant to all efforts of the Indian government.
 It was recorded that about 429,183 Indians died of the COVID-19.
 Brazil suffered 564,890 deaths, Russia recorded 167,241 deaths, and United Kingdom suffered 130,503 deaths and France 112,356 deaths accordingly.
 China distinctively recorded the lowest death rate among the largest economies of the world with 4,636 records.
-The question is how was China able to defeat the COVID-19 albeit the virus originated from Wuhan and how was China able to develop a globally acceptable vaccine for its population and aid the developing countries against the virus?
+The question is how was China able to defeat the COVID-19, develop a globally acceptable vaccine for its population and aid the developing countries against the virus?
 The answer is palpable in the position of President Xi when he pointed out that:

 We must put life first and promote vaccine accessibility around the world.
 COVID-19 vaccination is the largest effort of this kind in human history.
 People’s life and health must always be our first priority, and they must not be preceded by economic, political or other interests.
 Vaccines are first and foremost a global public good.
 We must ensure they remain so and reject rising vaccine nationalism.
 They are to be used as weapon to save lives, not a means by any country for selfish gains, still less a tool for geopolitical rivalry.